Development

 Here are the most important information on how to maintain this repository.

-We use poetry as build system, for the dependency management and the virtual environment.
+We use uv to manage the project dependencies and the virtual python environment.
 During the Quickstart we installed all dependencies into the virtual environment, therefore:

 IMPORTANT

-Run all commands in the next section in the poetry shell.
-It can be started with poetry shell.
-Alternatively, you can run commands with poetry run <yourcommand>.
+Run all commands in the next section in the uv shell.
+It can be started with source .venv/bin/activate.
+Alternatively, you can run commands with uv run <yourcommand>.

-Run poetry add package_name to add the library/package with the name package_name as dependencie to your project.
-Use poetry add --group dev package_name to add package_name to your dev dependencies.
+Run uv add package_name to add the library/package with the name package_name as dependency to your project.
+Use uv add --group dev package_name to add package_name to your dev dependencies.
 You can have arbitrary group names.

 Code quality checks

-We use black, flake8, isort to maintain a common style and check the code.
+We use ruff to maintain a common code style to lint the code.
 Please check your code install the pre-commit hook:

 pre-commit install